aliabbas-rashid/SC-memories/README.md

 1. Open Snapchat and go to **Settings → My Data**.
 2. Request your Memories and select **JSON formatting**.
 3. Snapchat will email you a link to download a ZIP file containing your memories.
-4. Unbundle the ZIP file you downloaded from Snapchat.
+4. Unzip the ZIP file you downloaded from Snapchat.
 5. Move `memories_history.json` into the same folder as `generate.py`.

 ---